 Has starting your business been on the list for a while now?
-Make 2018 the year you actually do it.
+Make this the year you actually do it.
 This post is designed to help you overcome some of those obstacles to just getting started.
 Take the leap in owning your own time.
 Creating your life just as you’ve always imagined it.
 You know, all the things and catchy phrases.
 What if we made THIS the year for it all to happen?
 Starting your business!
 Imagine that.

 There are few things you can do or consider to get your business started sooner rather than later.
-Because trust me, your dreams won’t wait and time keeps ticking over.
+Because trust me, dreams don’t wait, and time keeps ticking over.
 I’m hoping you can get clear on a few things, manage some of your expectations and the things getting in your way, and make this the year you go for it.
 Ready?
 Let’s talk about that!

 How will you make a living?

 One of the main considerations for most people starting a business is how will you make a living.
 How indeed?
 It can be not easy to imagine replacing your current income with business income.
 I get that.
 But now is the time to try.
 Taking the pressure off your business replacing your entire income for the early stage is a mental win.

 Before you get started, it’s worth giving some thought to whether you’ll be full-time or part-time in your business to start.
 If you’re leaving a job, perhaps you have some annual leave owing, so find out how much that is.
 If you’re working for the moment, it’s time to start putting some money aside into savings.